 One might expect that the positions of General Assemblies would regularly change on the most controversial of issues.
-While this has occasionally happened, its infrequency indicates an enduring character to the Reformed theological view of the world, and it allows us to see the work of particular General Assemblies as contributing authentically to the social teachings of the church.
-While every Assembly speaks only for itself to the church and to the world, both reuniting streams have understood that when the Assembly takes a position, it remains the denomination's position until "altered, supplanted, or rescinded" (Book of Order, "Articles of Agreement," 1.9).
-Thus, even in the midst of changing commissioners and changing leadership, there emerges a picture of continuity in the church's social thought and advocacy.
+While these things have occasionally happened, their infrequency indicates an enduring character to the Reformed theological view of the world, and it allows us to see the work of particular General Assemblies as contributing authentically to the social teachings of the church.
+So while in the predominantly northern United Presbyterian Church (UPC) every Assembly spoke only for itself, and in the southern Presbyterian Church, U.S. (PCUS) the Assembly set a position that remained the position of the General Assembly until reversed, each church regularly saw its Assemblies reaffirming the work of their predecessors.
+Thus, in the midst of changing commissioners and changing leadership, there emerges a picture of continuity in the church's social thought.

 But why do General Assemblies act on public affairs matters at all?
-And further, why have the Presbyterian General Assemblies taken stands on social issues different from those taken by some other Christian leaders such as Pope John Paul II and the Rev. Jerry Falwell?
-The answer to the first question is that the Presbyterian Church is a part of the Reformed branch of the Christian faith that traces its theological origins back to John Calvin.
-The kind of reformation that Calvin sought was a reformation of religious and civil life that acknowledges God as sovereign over all of life and sees Christian vocation as essentially a call to serve God in the public order.
-Concern that God's will "be done, on earth as it is in heaven" meant for Calvin and his Reformed and Presbyterian followers that the social order must be transformed to correspond to the will of Christ.
+And further, why have the Presbyterian General Assemblies taken different stands on social issues than some other Christian leaders like Pope John Paul II and the Rev. Jerry Falwell?
+The answer to the first question is that the Presbyterian Church is a part of the Reformed branch of the Christian faith which traces its theological origins back to John Calvin.
+The kind of reformation that Calvin sought was a reformation of religious and civil life that acknowledges God as sovereign over all of life, and sees Christian vocation as essentially a call to serve God in the public order.
+Concern that God's will "be done on earth, as it is in heaven" meant for Calvin and his Reformed and Presbyterian followers that the social order must be transformed to correspond to the will of Christ.